-When holding the iPhone X, especially without the case, something about it reminds me of my first iphone which was an iphone 3G.
-It’s a bit larger, but its shape and presence in the hand harkens back to the early days, and I really like it.
+When holding the iPhone X, especially without the case, something about it reminds me of my first iPhone which was an iPhone 3G.
+It’s a bit larger, but its shape and presence in the hand harken back to the early days, and I really like it.

 The iPhone X screen size comes in at 5.8″ while the iPhone 8 Plus is slightly smaller at 5.5″.
 However, the total dimensions of the iPhone X are only slightly larger than the iPhone 8 due to its edge-to-edge display.

 With a screen size larger than the 8 Plus (5.8″ vs 5.5″) but with a body about the size of the 8, the iPhone X meets the best of all worlds.
 I find the size perfect for use with one hand.

 I find the glass back to be far more tactile/grippy, I feel confident using the phone without a case.

 This is definitely the most amazing display I’ve ever seen on a smartphone.
 Colours pop, blacks are truly black, and contrast feels just right.
 Sometimes it can be challenging to see the iPhone screen while using in super bright environments, but it is a lot easier than previous models.